Sudhindranath Dutta: Literary analysis: In the words of Buddhadev Bose

-The majority of our modern poets have welcomed the prose poem, but two have stood firmly against it, both in theory and practice, Sudhindranath Dutta and Annadasankar Ray.
-It is well worth saying here that the two, in two different worlds, are great artificers in prose: Sudhindranath's critical essays are an illumination, and Annadasankar, in his fiction and belles-lettres, is a writer of beautiful prose.
+"The majority of our modern poets have welcomed the prose poem, but two have stood against it, both in theory and practice, Sudhindranath Dutta and Annadasankar Ray.
+It is well worth saying here that the two, in two different worlds, are artificers in prose: Sudhindranath's critical essays are an illumination, and Annadasankar, in his fiction and belles-lettres, is a writer of beautiful prose.
 He began as ardently in verse as in prose, but turned more and more to the sumptuousness of the latter, and for some years wrote no verse, or all but none.
-His recent appearance in the sphere of limericks, clerihews and doggerels is a joyful event: for he is master of light verse, and light verse is not necessarily slight.
+His recent appearance in the sphere of limericks, clerihews and doggerels is a joyful event: for he is a scholar on the subject of light verse, and light verse is not necessarily slight.
 Annadasankar has effected that marriage between poetry and wit which is at once so happy and rare; he has the secret of turning topical comments to an art, and his fun ranges from the 'People's War' to mosquito-bites.
 That rippling, dancing lightness which marks his prose also animates all the verse he has written, and has led him to rediscover the chhada, the measure of our old ballads and nursery rhymes.